MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 ## Report labels in Word layouts

-Report labels are used by report layouts as, for example, the caption for a field, the title for a chart, or the title for the report itself.
+Report labels are used by report layouts as, for example, the heading for a field in a table, the title for a chart, or the title for the report itself.

-Report labels defined in the report object are available as in the `Labels` part of the XML Mapping pane in Word:
+Report labels defined in the report object and captions included on dataitem colums using the [IncludeCaption property](properties/devenv-includecaption-property.md) are available as in the `Labels` part of the XML Mapping pane in Word:

 ![Clip of the XML Mapping pane in Word.](/dynamics365/business-central/media/nav_reportlayout_xmlmappingpane.png "NAV_ReportLayout_XMLMappingPane")